Giulia Serino

 Education

-PhD Psychology, Centre for Brain and Cognitive Development, Birkbeck, University of London (2020-present)
+PhD Developmental Cognitive Neuroscience, Centre for Brain and Cognitive Development, Birkbeck, University of London (2020-2024)

 Poli, F., Serino, G., Mars, R. B., & Hunnius, S. (2020).
 Infants tailor their attention to maximize learning.
 Science Advances,6(39), eabb5053.